These involve trials looking at new drugs or treatments for cancer.

-- discover which treatments have fewer side effects
+- find which treatments have fewer side effects and the least effect on your day-to-day life